jhallen/pic-macros/README.md

 available in the early 1990s.

 The general idea of these macros is to hide the W register and make PIC look like a two-address machine with mnemonics similar to 6800 / 6502 / PDP-11.
+They also provide essential, but missing features of PIC, such as macros for multi-precision arithmetic.

 The syntax used is compatible with Microchip's [MPASM](https://ww1.microchip.com/downloads/en/DeviceDoc/30400g.pdf) and the open source [GPASM](https://gputils.sourceforge.io/).